 Vishnu Riding on Garuda

 - dated to 1004

-Gilt copper repoussé
+- Gilt copper repoussé

 - H. 16 1/2 in.
 (41.9 cm); W. 11 5/8 in.
 (29.5 cm); D. 3 3/8 in.
 (8.6 cm)

-Purchase, Lila Acheson Wallace, Jeffrey B. Soref and Natalie Soref Gifts, 2012
+- Zimmerman Family Collection, Purchase, Lila Acheson Wallace, Jeffrey B. Soref and Natalie Soref Gifts, 2012

-This rare and masterful example of Nepalese repoussé depicts Vishnu in flight astride his half-avian, half-human mount, Garuda.
-In his two raised hands he displays a flaming discus (cakra) and a club (gada), and holds a conch in one lowered hand and gestures with the other.
-Flanking him, atop Garuda’s outstretched wings, are the diminutive figures of his wives— Lakshmi, goddess of fortune, and Bhudevi, the earth goddess—with their hands raised in reverence.
-Vishnu was the premier deity of the ruling Gupta household, and the Garuda their dynastic symbol.
-Vishnu’s association with royalty was continued by the Licchavi royal household in Nepal.
-The inscription here refers to Vishnu not as Garudasana (“Vishnu seated on Garuda”) but as Garudadhvaja, “One Whose Banner is Garuda,” the Gupta clan symbol.
-This relief served as a protective sheath (kosa) for a stone icon of the same subject and is the oldest known example outside Nepal.
+This rare, masterful example of Nepalese repoussé depicts Vishnu in flight astride his half-bird, half-human mount, Garuda.
+He displays a flaming discus and a club in his two raised hands and a conch in his lowered hand.
+Atop his wings are diminutive figures of his wives— Lakshmi, goddess of fortune, and Bhudevi, the earth goddess—hands raised in reverence.
+Vishnu was the premier deity of the north Indian Gupta clan, and Garuda was their dynastic symbol.
+This association with royalty was continued by the Licchavi royal household in Nepal.
+The inscription refers to Vishnu Garudadhvaja (“One Whose Banner is Garuda,”) the Gupta clan symbol.
+This relief served as a protective sheath for a stone icon of the same subject and is the oldest known example outside Nepal.